 WESTLAKE VILLAGE, Calif.: 12 November 2015 — Use of technology—i.e., tablets and computer displays—by dealers during the sales process can substantially improve customer satisfaction among new-vehicle buyers, according to the J.D.
 Power 2015 U.S. Sales Satisfaction Index (SSI) StudySM released today.

-The study, now in its 28th year, measures satisfaction with the sales experience among new-vehicle buyers and rejecters—those who shop a dealership and purchase elsewhere.
-Buyer satisfaction is based on four factors (in order of importance): working out the deal (17%); salesperson (13%); delivery process (11%); and facility (10%).
-Rejecter satisfaction is based on five factors (in order of importance): salesperson (21%); fairness of price (8%); experience negotiating (8%); variety of inventory (7%); and facility (7%).
+The study, now in its 29th year, measures satisfaction with the sales experience among new-vehicle buyers and rejecters—those who shop a dealership and purchase elsewhere.
+Buyer satisfaction is based on four factors: working out the deal (17%); salesperson (13%); delivery process (11%); and facility (10%).
+Rejecter satisfaction is based on five factors: salesperson (21%); fairness of price (8%); experience negotiating (8%); facility (7%); and variety of inventory (7%).
 Satisfaction is calculated on a 1,000-point scale.
-Overall sales satisfaction improves by 13 points year over year to 686 in 2014 from 673 in 2013.
+Overall sales satisfaction improves to 688 in 2015 from 686 in 2014.

 Media Relations Contacts